kmesh-net/website/content/en/docs/userguide/bypass.md

 Before using the bypass feature, ensure you have:

 - A running Kubernetes cluster
-- Kmesh installed and configured
+- Kmesh installed and configured (see [Quick Start Guide](https://kmesh.net/en/docs/setup/quickstart/))
 - Pods with sidecar injection enabled
 - Administrative access to the cluster